opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 In addition, OpenCV.js implements image read and show using the above method.
 You can use cv.imread and cv.imshow to read image from html canvas and display it.
 @code{.js}
-let img = cv.imread("canvasInput");
-cv.imshow("canvasOutput", img);
+// imageSource should be canvas element or id, or img element or id. let img = cv.imread(imageSource);
+// canvasOutput should be canvas element or id. cv.imshow(canvasOutput, img);
 img.delete();
 @endcode

 Try it
 ------

 Here is the demo for above code.
-Canvas elements named canvasInput and canvasOutput have been prepared.
+Canvas "canvasInput" and canvas "canvasOutput" have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 \htmlonly
 <!DOCTYPE html>